Navid200/xDrip/docs/Sensor-Expiry.md

 #### **Non-intrusive Notifications**
 You can enable sensor expiry notifications at `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Extra Alerts` &#8722;> `Sensor expiry`.
-When enabled, you will receive notifications 24 hours, 12 hours, 9 hours and 2 hours before expiry, when the phone charger is connected ot disconnected or when you unlock the screen.
+When enabled, you will receive notifications 24 hours, 12 hours, 9 hours and 2 hours before expiry, when you connect or disconnect the phone charger or when you unlock the screen.
-Therefore, you will not get a notification if you are sleeping.
+Therefore, you will not get a notification when sleeping.

+If you want a notification even when sleeping, you will need to set up a reminder/alarm.
+For example, you can use Google clock to set an alarm.

 <br/>

 ---